EvanGit09/curly/README.md

 # curly
-My own programming language written in Rust
+My own programming language written in TypeScript (and converted to Rust)